 After the procedure, it is normal for your navel area and abdomen to be sore and possibly bruised.
 Your shoulders and back may hurt from the gas placed in your abdomen during the procedure.
-Also, it is normal for the anesthesia to sometimes make you feel weak and nauseous.
 You may have some vaginal discharge or spotting after surgery.